July 4, 2023: MARKET TEMPERATURE:

 As a Realtor, I could write a book about all of the craziness I’ve seen in this business.
 Let me tell you about a little house that that still has me scratching my head.

-A few years ago, on an usually warm spring day, I pull up to a quaint ranch home in a perfectly tucked neighborhood just outside of Monaca.
+A few years ago, on a usually warm spring day, I pull up to a quaint ranch home in a perfectly tucked neighborhood just outside of Monaca.
 I arrived a few minutes before my appointment, & admired the adorable English-garden feel of the front flowerbeds as I worked my way up to the door.
 The lockbox in which the door was hung lead into a sunroom adorned with wicker furniture & floral-printed cushions.
 A floppy, overbrimmed sunhat had been precariously hung on the back of a thatched chair.

 Before my client arrived, I zipped through the home getting my bearings & flicking on the lights.
 As I pulled open the curtains, streams of late-afternoon sun highlighted the brightly colored walls of each room.